 - A statement identifying the parts of the ALJ's decision with which you disagree and an explanation of why you disagree.

 - The date of the ALJ decision.

-- If you're requesting that your case be moved from the ALJ to the Appeals Council because the ALJ hasn't issued a timely decision, include the hearing office in which the request for hearing is pending.
+- If you're requesting that your case be moved from the ALJ to the Appeals Council because the ALJ hasn't issued a timely decision, send the request to the OMHA address listed on the QIC's reconsideration notice, or if you know that your case was assigned to an OMHA adjudicator, to the hearing office in which the request for hearing is pending.

 If the Appeals Council doesn't issue a timely decision, you can ask the Appeals Council to move your case to the next level of appeal.

 If you disagree with the Appeals Council's decision in level 4, you have 60 days after you get the decision to request judicial review by a federal district court.